-As well as being trained meteorologists, our advisors also understand the impact weather and the environment has on military operations - and being able to communicate this advice in a way that enables timely and accurate decisions to be made can provide our forces with a battle winning edge.
+As trained meteorologists, our advisors understand the impact weather and the environment have on military operations.
+They are also able to communicate this information in a way that enables our military to make timely and accurate decisions to gain a battle-winning edge.

-Our advisors work closely with our armed forces at bases in the UK and overseas (from Cyprus to the Falklands) and in operational theatres, as part of our Mobile Met.
-Unit (MMU), working alongside deployed UK and allied forces.
+Our advisors work closely with British Armed Forces at bases across the UK and overseas at UK permanent bases.
+Our Mobile Met Unit (MMU) deploy on exercise and to operational theatres, where they work alongside deployed UK and allied forces.

-Behind this is a reliable and efficient delivery system that ensures our advisors, and those of our partners in the Royal Navy, have access to the most up-to-date weather information, whenever and wherever they need it.
-This includes outputs from our high-resolution forecasting models, which can be set up wherever UK armed forces are conducting operations.
+Behind this service is a reliable and efficient delivery system that ensures our advisors, and our counterparts in the Royal Navy, have access to the most up-to-date weather information, whenever and wherever they need it.
+This includes outputs from our high-resolution forecasting models, which can be set up wherever UK Armed Forces are conducting operations.

 Mobile Met Unit (MMU)